Step on Track Programme – Register your interest now!

 - Diversity and Inclusion in the horseracing industry – hear from our Head of Diversity and Inclusion at the BHA and discuss current issues in this area and what you can do to help.

-If you would like to apply for this programme or know someone who might be interested, please get in touch with Sean Simara, Programme Coordinator, email@example.com form here.
+If you would like to apply for this programme or know someone who might be interested, please get in touch with Sean Simara, Programme Coordinator, firstname.lastname@example.org or simply fill out the application form here.